 One important note to make is that if heavy spot cleaning is required to any surface treated with PS100, Concrete Sealers USA recommends reapplication to that area in order to maintain performance.

 You can view the application procedures here.

 One added benefit to PS100 is the side effects of over application.
-Most silane siloxane oil repelling sealers that are over applied will develop a white residue that is extremely hard to remove and requires intense scrubbing.
+Most silane siloxane oil repelling sealers that are over applied will develop a white residue that is hard to remove and can require intense scrubbing.

 If you over apply PS100, the resulting white residue can be swept up with a stiff broom.
 No scrubbing is required.

-As we stated earlier, penetrating sealers for a garage floor will never provide 100% oil stain prevention.
+As we stated earlier, penetrating sealers for a garage floor will never provide 100% oil stain prevention of concrete.
 Only a coating can do that.
-However, of all the oil repelling garage floor sealers that are available, we feel that PS100 will do the best job at resisting oil stains.
+However, of all the oil repelling garage floor sealers that are available, we feel that PS100 it putting the challenge to the top performers at resisting oil stains.

-In summary, if your goal is a budget friendly garage floor sealer that will retain the natural look of your concrete while maintaining the best oil repelling and oil staining resistance, then PS100 Fluorinated Water, Oil & Salt Repellant Sealer is a serious contender that you should consider.
+In summary, if your goal is a budget friendly garage floor sealer that will retain the natural look of your concrete while maintaining excellent oil repelling and oil staining resistance, then PS100 Fluorinated Water, Oil & Salt Repellant Sealer is a serious contender that you should consider.